 Vision insurance usually covers all routine eye care procedures, but not major elective ones.
 Regular health insurance usually covers necessary treatment for major eye disorders such as glaucoma, macular degeneration, and diabetic retinopathy.
 Thus, vision insurance is best for people who need routine, regularly scheduled eye exams.
 Most plans cover these checkups and some of the cost of contact lenses and new eyeglasses, though often just a limited number of times per year.

-Major procedures such as LASIK are not considered necessary for visual health and function, so most vision insurance plans do not cover them.
+Major procedures such as LASIK eye surgery are not considered necessary for visual health and function, so most vision insurance plans do not cover them.
 Some plans do offer small discounts if a preferred specialist is chosen, but generally this does not amount to a large percentage of the procedure's cost.
 Cataract surgery, on the other hand, is frequently covered by vision insurance, since this procedure is often necessary to prevent major loss of eyesight or even virtual blindness.
 Consult your plan documentation to learn which procedures are covered under your particular form of vision insurance.

 Contact an Ophthalmologist in Your Area